zipcodeFrancisco/Maven.GradedStudents/README.md

 <br><br><br><br><br>

 ### Part 2.1; Defining instance variables
-* To create a programmatic representation of a `Classroom` begin by declaring an instance variable for each of its properties:
+* Declare an instance variable for each of the `Classroom` properties:
 	* `Student[] students`
 		* a collection of student objects